-Explainer-How Did a Radioactive Capsule Go Missing in Australia and How Dangerous Is It? - NewsBreak
+Explainer-How did a radioactive capsule go missing in Australia and how dangerous is it? - NewsBreak

 (PERTH, Australia) — The health effects of coming into contact with a radioactive capsule no bigger than a coin that is currently lost in Western Australia could potentially be severe, according to experts.
 Caesium-137 is a manmade fission project often used in radiological laboratories as well as in industrial...

-SYDNEY (Reuters) - A lost radioactive capsule found after a search along a 1,400 km stretch of the arid Western Australian outback is due to arrive in Perth on Thursday evening as investigators work on piecing together just how it fell from a truck.
-The capsule - 6mm in diameter...
+SYDNEY, Feb 2 (Reuters) - A lost radioactive capsule found after a search along a 1,400 km stretch of the arid Western Australian outback is due to arrive in Perth on Thursday evening as investigators work on piecing together just how it fell from a truck.

 Comments / 0